cwsanchez/quanticscreen/README.md

 - Seed data via button (populates ~700 tickers).

 ## Limitations
-Tickers limited to ~700 hardcoded in tickers.py (expand for more); custom sets validate against this list—stocks not in list won't be added/seeded/shown.
+Tickers limited to ~700 hardcoded in tickers.py (expand for more).
 Data may have N/A for some metrics.
 No real-time updates beyond seeding.

-For custom stock filtering: Currently limited to hardcoded DEFAULT_TICKERS; if input ticker not in list, error.
-To relax: In streamlit_app.py create set button, remove 'valid_tickers = [t for t in input_tickers if t in DEFAULT_TICKERS]', use input_tickers directly; add st.warning if not all seeded ('Unseeded tickers won't show until fetched—run seed or add fetch button').
-But don't add fetch yet; note in README as limitation/future.
+Custom sets now allow any valid ticker symbol (1-5 uppercase letters, optionally with '.' or '-').
+If any input tickers are not seeded in the database, a warning is displayed: "Unseeded tickers won't appear until fetched—run seed or add to list."
+A "Fetch Missing" button is provided to fetch metrics for unseeded tickers using yfinance, with rate limiting (1 second delay between fetches).
+Fetch failures (e.g., due to network errors or invalid symbols) are handled with st.error messages in the UI.

 ## Contributing
 Fork and PR; report issues on GitHub.